-ArchOver is a peer to business lender that specialises in secured and insured loans against Accounts Receivables (AR).
-Since their launch in 2014 they’ve funded around £30 million in loans.
-They state an enviable track record of no missed payments or defaults whilst offering high interest rates of 6% to 8.5% to their lenders.
+ArchOver is a peer to peer business lender that specialises in business loans secured against Accounts Receivables (‘Secured & Insured’) or contracted recurring revenue (‘Secured & Assigned’).
+Since ArchOver launched in 2014 they’ve funded nearly £50 million in loans.
+They state an enviable track record of no Borrower missed payments or reporting defaults, whilst offering interest rates of 6% to 9% p.a. to their Lenders.

-ArchOver advertise borrowers for a trade loan would pay 7.45%-7.95% ongoing interest, a one-off marketing fee of 4.8% and credit insurance of 0.15% of turnover: so potentially 13% on a typical one year loan.
-Lenders would then receive between 6% and 8.5% interest.
-ArchOver lends against the Accounts Receivables of SME businesses at a max Loan to Value of 80%.
-Accounts Receivables are the outstanding invoices owed to a business by its debtors: when they’ve sent the bills off for work done and are waiting for the payments to come through.
-Small and medium businesses typically wait 71 days to be paid by their debtors, so Archover provides a valuable service to free up this cash earlier.
-ArchOver then insures the ARs to add additional security.
+For their ‘Secured & Insured’ loans, ArchOver lends against the Accounts Receivables asset of the SME businesses at a max Loan to Value of 80%.
+Accounts Receivables (ARs) are the outstanding invoices and work in progress owed to a business by its clients: SMEs typically wait 71 days to be paid by their clients, so ArchOver provides a valuable service to free up this cash earlier.
+ArchOver insists that the Borrower insures the ARs against non-payment or protracted default.

-ArchOver are backed by the Hamden Group, who are both investors in the platform itself and invest in some of the lending opportunities.
+ArchOver are backed by the Hamden Group, who are both investors in ArchOver and invest in some of the lending opportunities.
 Hamden Group manages insurance assets worth more than £2billion.
-The Group CEO of Hamden Group, Stephen Harris, is also a Non Executive chairman of ArchOver.
-If ArchOver ceases to trade, Hampden are “contractually bound to ensure ArchOver remains operational through the term of the loan book run off”.
+The Group CEO of Hamden Group, Stephen Harris, is also a Non-Executive chairman of ArchOver.
+If ArchOver ceases to trade, Hampden are contractually bound to ensure ArchOver remains operational through the term of the loan book run off.

 Expected Returns: 6%-8.5% gross interest before defaults

 Provision Fund: No provision fund, but AR’s insured